openvinotoolkit/openvino/docs/notebooks/dynamicrafter-animating-images-with-output.rst

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/notebooks/dynamicrafter-animating-images/dynamicrafter/lvdm/modules/networks/ae_modules.py:67: TracerWarning: Converting a tensor to a Python integer might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/notebooks/dynamicrafter-animating-images/dynamicrafter/lvdm/modules/networks/ae_modules.py:67: TracerWarning: Converting a tensor to a Python integer might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! w_ = w_ * (int(c)**(-0.5))

 Convert Diffusion U-Net model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+`back to top ⬆️ <#Table-of-contents:>`__

 .. code:: ipython3